omaraflak/Bluetooth-Library/README.md

 This is an Android library that simplifies the process of bluetooth communication, **client side**.

-# Important

-I used a BufferedReader to read data from the bluetooth socket.
-As I'm reading with readLine(), each message you're sending to the Android must end with a **\n**.
-Otherwise it won't be received.

-***This library does not support BLE devices***

 # Install

 Add to your gradle dependencies: